kwstanths/Auction-Server/README.md

 # Auction-Server
-Read the READ ME files inside the folders
+Regular version for manual bidding.
+Automatic bidding for non manual bidding More information can be found in the READ ME files in each folder